AuraDevelopmentTeam/BungeeChat2/README.md

 ## Developing with our Plugin

-So you want to add support or even develop an addon for our plugin then you can easily add our API to your development environment, read the
+So you want to add support or even develop an add-on for our plugin then you can easily add our API to your development environment, read the
 [API documentation](https://github.com/AuraDevelopmentTeam/BungeeChat2/blob/master/BungeeChatApi/README.md).

 ## Setting up a Workspace/Compiling from Source